 The questions you can’t ask

-Before you start asking them any questions, there are a few things that you cannot allow to influence your decision.
+Before you ask your tenant any questions, there are a few things that you cannot allow to influence your decision.
 These include:

 - marital status

 - sexual orientation

 - family status

 Refusing a tenant on the grounds of one of these factors qualifies as discrimination, and it is illegal.

 Now that you know what you can’t ask about, here are a few things you probably should be asking your prospective tenants.